osmlab/awesome-openstreetmap/README.md

 * [LearnOSM.org](https://learnosm.org/en/beginner/) - Extencive beginners' guide to editing OpenStreetMap.
 * [What OSM?](https://whatosm.pavie.info/) - Tool for finding tools for contributing to OSM by answering three simple questions.
+* [TeachOSM](https://teachosm.org/) - Project assisting educators at all levels to introduce open source mapping and OpenStreetMap in the classroom.

 ### Wiki-Pages